Magical I Am

 John Morley was not a thief.
 Like his father, he never stole anything.
 But money he loved.
 His daughter, living in a seaside cottage, was his chief joy.
 Morley said he never stole.
 But twice he said it was Langley who pinched the crown jewels.

-Now read this new version of the same text with the punctuation positioned in different places.
+Now read this new version of the same text with punctuation marks positioned in different places.
 Do you get the same picture reading this version?

 John, Morley was not a thief like his father.
 He never stole anything but money.
 He loved his daughter.
 Living in a seaside cottage was his chief joy.
 Morley said he never stole but twice.
 He said it was Langley who pinched the crown jewels.

 In the John Morley example, changing the punctuation signs in the second paragraph changed the attributes, ownership and action of the words being read.
 The meaning of a line of text is determined by the rhythm that punctuation marks give to the text.
-If you want to know what an author intended to say, you must learn to read with the rhythm of punctuation marks.
+If you want to know what an author intended to say, you must learn to pause at each punctuation mark.

 Review